Four Cases of Mira 2009 Cabernet Sauvignon Took A Plunge Into The Charleston Harbor.

 This led us to wonder: Can the ocean help us create a better wine?

 We aimed to find out.
-In late February, we will placed 48 bottles of our 2009 Cabernet Sauvignon in custom-made, submersible cages for 3 months to gauge the effects on the chemistry of the wine, and use the natural temperature, pressure and motion of Charleston harbor to assist in the aging process.
+In late February, we placed 48 bottles of our 2009 Cabernet Sauvignon in custom-made, submersible cages for 3 months to gauge the effects on the chemistry of the wine, and use the natural temperature, pressure and motion of Charleston Harbor to assist in the aging process.

 Join the Mira Charleston Harbor Club to receive regular information about our experiment including tasting notes, chemical analysis and data we gather from the harbor.